ashishapy/ashishapy.github.io/_posts/2015-05-09-get-ssl-certificate-free-enable-https-on-nginx.markdown

 Next is to make it secure using SSL certificate & enabling https:// for your domain, this is what the blog is all about.

-The next two blogs, are going to be ...
+The next three blogs, are going to be ...

+* **[Signup for StartSSL](https://ashishapy.com/2015/signup-for-startssl/):** Signup before using services of startSSL like generating SSL certificate.

-* **[Part 1/2 - Get SSL certificate (free)](https://ashishapy.com/part-12-get-ssl-certificate-free/):** I want a totally, 100% free cert so I’m going to use [StartSSL](https://www.startssl.com).
+* **[Part 1/2 - Get SSL certificate (free)](https://ashishapy.com/2015/part-12-get-ssl-certificate-free/):** I want a totally, 100% free cert so I’m going to use [StartSSL](https://www.startssl.com).
-* **[Part 2/2 - Configure SSL on nginx web server](https://ashishapy.com/part-22-configure-nginx-web-server/):** to use SSL certificate & enable HTTPS along with some other security stuff.
+* **[Part 2/2 - Configure SSL on nginx web server](https://ashishapy.com/2015/part-22-configure-nginx-web-server/):** to use SSL certificate & enable HTTPS along with some other security stuff.